smithlamar/docker-helpers/kafka/developer-mode/README.md

 # kafka dev-mode

 ## Overview
-Uses a docker compose file and instructions borrowed almost entirely from https://dev.to/thegroo/one-to-run-them-all-1mg6 with a few small corrections and tweaks to start a single cluster zookeeper and kafka server.
+Uses a docker compose file and instructions borrowed almost entirely from https://dev.to/thegroo/one-to-run-them-all-1mg6 with a few tweaks to start a single cluster zookeeper and kafka server.
 The docker compose file in use is the wurstmeister variation from the above mentioned article and has been copied and renamed

  This kafka setup may not allow non-existing topics to be created automatically when published to or consumed from.
 Instructions for creating